martinjohndyer/FAIR_Code_design/episodes/introduction.md

 Key aspects:

-- Descriptve Naming:
+- Descriptve Naming: Use meaningful and descriptive names that convey the purpose of the variable.

-- Consistent Formatting:
+- Consistent Formatting: Consistent indentation improves the visual structure of the code.
+Keeping lines of code within a reasonable length (usually 80-100 characters) prevents horizontal scrolling and improves readability.

-- Comments and documentation:
+- Comments and documentation: Brief comments within the code explaining non-obvious parts.
+Detailed documentation at the beginning of modules, classes, and functions explaining their purpose, parameters, and return values.

-- Code structure:
+- Code structure: Breaking down code into functions, classes, and modules that each handle a specific task.
+Group related pieces of code together, and separate different functionalities clearly.

 Benefits: